DC announces 11 surprise new 2021 titles

 In a follow-up announcement, the publisher said more information will be forthcoming on these projects throughout the year.

-The publisher also announced their intention to participate in Free Comic Book Day 2021, another annual event that has traditionally happened on the first Saturday in May but was scuttled in 2020 due to the COVID-19 crisis.
+The publisher also announced their intention to participate in Free Comic Book Day 2021 on August 14, another annual event that has traditionally happened on the first Saturday in May but was scuttled in 2020 due to the COVID-19 crisis and was scheduled this year for August for the same reason.

-The organizers of Free Comic Book Day previously announced this year's event for August 14 due to COVID-19 concerns, however, DC today says the event would be on May 1.
-DC has said it will release details about what titles they'll be contributing at a later date.
+DC initially announced a May 1 date, but Newsarama has confirmed that was in error.

 The publisher reports its virtual presentation to the retailer-only audience included DC publisher and chief creative officer Jim Lee, new SVP and general manager Daniel Cherry III, and editor-in-chief Marie Javins, with Lee "reaffirming DC's commitment to publishing comic books and the direct market."